rubocop/rubocop/manual/auto_correct.md

 ```

 You can add the flag `--disable-uncorrectable`, which will generate
-`# rubocop:disable` comments in the code to stop the reporting of offenses that
+`# rubocop:todo` comments in the code to stop the reporting of offenses that
 could not be corrected automatically.